Go to main content

 • Multi-factor authentication (MFA) for access to payroll systems

-• Traceability of accesses and modifications
+• Traceability of access and changes

 • Notification of security incidents to ANSSI within 24 hours